stolostron/sre-doc/docs/design.md

 #### Project: KCP

 - This project leverages an existing RHACM infrastructure to deploy the public OCP clusters into which we will deploy the RHACM instance to support the project.
 The initial OCP clusters are detached from the infrastrucutre RHACM.
-- THe deployment of RHACM into OCP clusters will be managed by Openshift Pipelines.
+- The deployment of RHACM into OCP clusters will be managed by Openshift Pipelines.
 - Openshift Pipeline will deploy Openshift Gitops, and similar to the AOC project, we will use Argocd to handle the rollout of ACM and ACM configuration.

 #### Commonailty across all RHACM deployments